 The Aruba ID app12 adopts a very similar enrollment procedure.
 It requires typing an “activation code” instead of your credentials, but even in this case we can guess that the secret is transmitted by the server and can be captured.

 Fortunately, Aruba’s app is structured in a more conventional way and written in Java.
 It does not perform any anti-root check, but it does certificate pinning.
-In this case we can resort to Frida and patch the app at runtime using an open source script, such as masbog/frida-android-unpinning-ssl13.
+In this case we can resort to Frida and patch the app at runtime using an open source script, such as masbog/frida-android-unpinning-ssl

 Traffic analysis and a later decompilation of the app using JD14 reveal an unusual protection mechanism: data exchanged between client and server is encrypted at the application level using AES-256.
 Considering that (as we’ll see shortly) the key is static and that during normal operation traffic is already encrypted using SSL (with certificate pinning!), this measure looks superfluous and is probably more of a way to discourage reverse engineering rather than an actual security measure.